COVID BOOSTERS AVAILABLE NOW

-We are now working through priority group 6 which is anyone aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality, and unpaid carers.
+Patients aged 16 years to 64 years with an underlying health condition which puts them at higher risk of serious disease and mortality are eligible for a COVID vaccine, and unpaid carers.

-This is different to clinically extremely vulnerable- these people are likely to have been shielding throughout Covid and will have already been invited for their vaccination.
+This is different to clinically extremely vulnerable- these people are likely to have been shielding throughout COVID and will be invited for their vaccination straight away.